halesoysters/stock_analysis/README.md

 To borrow another overused phrase, refactoring code is less a destination than a journey.
 The need to ship a Minimum Viable Product may take precedence over producing perfect code, but improvements can always be added to product in future updates to improve functionality and respond to a new operating environment.

-In this case, the positives of the refactored code seem to be a clear win for in terms of reduced processing time as demonstrated here:
+In this case, the positives of the refactored code seem to be a clear win in terms of reduced processing time.
+This coule ber very helpful for use with a very large data set - say like spotting trends within the component companies of the S&P 500 or Russell 2000 over the past decade - as demonstrated here:

 ![original](https://github.com/halesoysters/stock_analysis/blob/b49559c8231fd73414b18201bb81df2db600bb5a/Resources/orig_run_time.png)